 1. Take A Strategic View

 Always start digitization projects with your end goals in mind.
 Think about what you’re trying to accomplish, and build a strategy around those goals.
 What do you want to achieve?
 A shorter process for sharing information internally?
 Speedier responses for when customers have questions?
 Only when you’ve defined the business objectives for a digitization project can you start to determine how you’re going to reach them.
-Set your goals first, and back out your project strategy from there.
+Set your goals first, and build out your project strategy from there.

 2. Don’t Just Tack On Technology